oar-team/batsim/doc/dev_batsim.md

 cmake ..
 ```

-Now you can code your stuff, (It recommended to do it in a branch) and add
+Now you can code your stuff, (**note**: It is recommended to do it in a branch)
-some tests.
-Than build and run the tests with:
+and add some tests.
+Then build and run the tests with:

 ```sh
 make -j $(nproc)